danpeig/freecommander_total7zip_installer/README.md

 ## Instructions
 1. Terminate the FreeCommander XE application
 2. Download the *total7zipinstaller.ps1* script.
+If you are running a portable version save the script inside the FreeCommander installation folder so it can detect the path automatically.
-3. Run the *total7zipinstaller.ps1* script: right click on the file ->  select *Run with Powershell*
+3. Run the *total7zipinstaller.ps1* script: right click on the file (context menu) ->  select *Run with Powershell*.
+Depending on your Windows configuration, you might have allow the execution or even 'unblock' the script (see troubleshooting).
-3. If you are running FreeCommander from a custom installation directory (ex. portable version), enter the full directory path, otherwise just continue.
+3. If you are running FreeCommander from a custom installation directory, enter the full directory path, otherwise just continue.
+The script will try to find the correct path.
-4. If your FreeCommander configuration files are in a custom directory (ex. portable version), enter the full path for the configuration directory, otherwise just continue.
+4. If your FreeCommander configuration files are in a custom directory, enter the full path for the configuration directory, otherwise just continue.
+The script will try to find the correct path.
 5. After the installation, start FreeCommander and test packing and unpacking a *7z* file.

 ## Uninstall